Plan Your Visit

 Practical guides for a comfortable, respectful, and well-prepared visit once you arrive at Angkor Wat.

-Read guide →
+Read more →

-Angkor Wat Dress Code — What to Wear
+Angkor Wat Dress Code

 Dress Code

-Angkor Wat Dress Code — What to Wear
+Angkor Wat Dress Code

 What to wear and what to avoid at Angkor Wat — shoulders and knees must be covered at all temple entrances.

-Read guide →
+Read more →

 What to Expect on Your First Visit to Angkor Wat